Chapter Eight: Drag King's Lair

-"Careful, kid.
-This could've been the work of the Quentin Containment Force for all we know.
+"Careful with the references, kid.
+Her disappearance might've been the work of the Quentin Containment Force for all we know.
 Then we'd really be fucked."

 "Kid?
 I'm probably older than-" I began, when the pipe finally fell loose and a ring fell onto the floor.
 It rolled a bit than stopped next to a promotional accent area Carol rug.
 Nash picked it up and examined it.
 I kneeled down next to her and gave her a hopeful look.